Norton 360: Version 3.0

 Version 3.0 was released on March 4, 2009.
-This version uses the same codebase as Norton Internet Security 2009.
+This version used the same codebase as Norton Internet Security 2009.
 For earlier versions, Symantec rewrote code specifically for Norton 360.

-Version 3.0 incorporates Norton Safe Web, offered as a standalone service earlier.
-Safe Web integrates with Firefox and Internet Explorer as a toolbar, blocking access to fraudulent and malware hosting sites.
-This toolbar also includes a search box, routing search queries typed in the box through the Ask.com search engine.
+Version 3.0 incorporated Norton Safe Web, offered as a standalone service earlier.
+Safe Web integrated with Firefox and Internet Explorer as a toolbar, blocking access to fraudulent and malware hosting sites.
+This toolbar also included a search box, routing search queries typed in the box through the Ask.com search engine.
 The toolbar does not share code with the Ask.com toolbar, which was classified as spyware by McAfee, Trend Micro, and other antivirus vendors.
 Due to criticism of the search functionality, Symantec announced the Ask.com search box would be hidden in future releases of version 3.0.

 The capability to back up files to a flash drive was introduced in this release.
-Files stored on a flash drive can be copied to another computer without Norton 360 installed.
-Norton also creates a virtual drive in Windows Explorer, allowing users to browse their backup files, stored locally or online.
-Users can restore individual files using the drag-and-drop technique.
-Version 3.0 does not retain previous versions of files and skips files which are open by another program.
+Files stored on a flash drive could be copied to another computer without Norton 360 installed.
+Norton also created a virtual drive in Windows Explorer, allowing users to browse their backup files, stored locally or online.
+Users could restore individual files using the drag-and-drop technique.
+Version 3.0 did not retain previous versions of files and skips files which are open by another program.
 A startup application manager was included in this release, allowing users to control which programs start at login.
-To complement the application manager, Norton can measure the impact programs have on login time.
+To complement the application manager, Norton could measure the impact programs have on login time.

-PC Magazine highlighted version 3.0's inaccurate spam filter, misfiling half of valid mail as spam.
-PC Magazine also noted a support session with a Symantec technician who used the shareware application Malwarebytes Anti-Malware to remove malware from a computer, referring to it as an "online Norton program".
-Controversy was raised over the fact the technician misleadingly referred to the program as a Symantec product.

 Version 4.0

 Version 4.0 was released on February 17, 2010.
-This version adds many new security features found in Norton Internet Security 2010.
-Version 4 also features a GUI change.
-The prominent colors now match the gold and black sunburst of Norton Internet Security.
-The widely criticized anti-spam has been replaced with Brightmail, which according to Symantec gives 20% better results and require no training.
+This version added many new security features found in Norton Internet Security 2010.
+Version 4 also featured a GUI change.
+The prominent colors now matched the gold and black sunburst of Norton Internet Security.
+The previous, criticized, anti-spam solution was replaced with Brightmail, which according to Symantec gives 20% better results and required no training.